bowen-upenn/scene_graph_commonsense/README.md

 - [ ] 4.
 Clean up the codes for efficient single-image inference.
 - [ ] 5.
 Clean up the codes for running experiments on the OpenImage V6 dataset.
 - [ ] 6.
 Refine all function headers and comments for better readability.
-- [ ] 7.
-We are currently working on a zero-shot LVM-for-SGG algorithm for open-world scenarios.
+- [ ] 7. :rainbow: We are currently working on a zero-shot LVM-for-SGG algorithm for open-world scenarios.
 We expect to release a preliminary manuscript and codes within the next few months, so please stay tuned for updates!

 ## Citation
-Please cite our works if you believe they have inspired your research.
+If you believe our work has inspired your research, please kindly cite our work.
 Thank you!

     @article{jiang2023enhancing,
       title={Enhancing Scene Graph Generation with Hierarchical Relationships and Commonsense Knowledge},